Killian Lokembo

-Killian Lokembo Lokaso (born 6 June 2002) is a Belgian professional footballer who plays for Belgian National Division 1 club Zébra Élites, which is the second squad of Charleroi.
+Killian Lokembo Lokaso (born 6 June 2002) is a Belgian professional footballer who plays as a midfielder for SL16 FC.

 Club career

 Killian Lokembo made his professional debut for Charleroi on the 27 December 2021, starting the Division 1A game against OH Leuven as a right-back.

 Private life

 Killian Lokembo is the son of Fabrice Lokembo, a former Sporting Charleroi player and RDC international.